 Police investigating Preetipls' video on controversial E-Pay ad for offensive content

-SINGAPORE: The authorities are investigating an online video posted by a local Internet star for "offensive content", police said on Tuesday (Jul 30).
+SINGAPORE: The authorities are investigating an online video posted by local Internet star Preetipls for "offensive content", police said on Tuesday (Jul 30).

-The video was posted by the entertainer, whose real name is Preeti Nair, on Monday about an advertisement by an e-payment app that drew furore online.
+The video was posted by the entertainer, whose real name is Preeti Nair, on Monday.
+It was a response to an advertisement on an e-payment app that drew furore online.

 "The police are aware of an online video that is directed against the E-Pay advertisement," the authority said in a media release on Tuesday.